 Nearly all Wiley journals are now received only in electronic format.
 The older print runs are typically available from our Library Annex via our Delivery+ service.
-For exact print holdings and call numbers of individual journal titles, consult the UB Libraries Catalog.
+For exact print holdings and call numbers of individual journal titles, consult the Catalog.

 Some of the electronic reference works and books may be available in print, though possibly a different edition.